-Performer, educator, and clinician, Dr. Sterling Tanner is the Assistant Professor of Practice, trombone, at Ohio State University.
-Formally, he served as Lecturer of Trombone at Ohio State and as Adjunct Professor of Trombone at Texas A&M University-Kingsville.
+Performer, educator, and clinician, Dr. Sterling Tanner is currently the Assistant Professor of Trombone at the University of Colorado Boulder.
+Formally, he served on the faculty at The Ohio State and at Texas A&M University-Kingsville.

-Performer, educator and clinician, Dr. Sterling Tanner is assistant professor of practice at The Ohio State University.
-In addition to leading trombone activities at Ohio State, Tanner coaches chamber music and serves as the faculty advisor for The Buckeye Trombone Association.
+Performer, educator and clinician, Dr. Sterling Tanner is the Assistant Professor of Trombone at the University of Colorado Boulder.
+In addition to leading trombone activities at CU, Tanner coaches chamber music and serves as the faculty advisor for the CU Trombone Alliance.

 An S. E. Shires Performing Artist, Sterling Tanner has appeared as a soloist throughout the United States and abroad, including performances in Hong Kong and Valencia, Spain.
 Tanner was appointed principal trombonist of Project Opera Columbus in 2020, and is a member of the Ohio Trombone Consortium, a group consisting of collegiate trombone professors across Ohio who were invited to perform at the 2020 International Trombone Festival in Osaka, Japan.
 He also performs each summer with the Professors Choir at the Southeast Trombone Symposium in Columbus, GA.